jspittman/Contact-List-Console-In-Python-With-Database/README.md

 The user is allowed to add contacts, delete contacts, edit contacts, and list the contact database.

 Written in Python, and tested with PostgreSQL via pgAdmin 4.

+The program checks user input for correct formatting, and gives prompts to the user in relation to said formatting.
+The error checking logic is stored in independent functions, which are called both during the add contact action and edit contact action.

+As currently written, the program must run on a Windows based system because it imports the msvcrt library for "Press Any Key to Continue" functionality.